xpqz/dyalog-docs/windows-installation-and-configuration-guide/docs/configuration-parameters/wsext.md

 WSEXT is a string that specifies a colon-separated list of one or more extensions, including any period (".") which separates the extension from its basename.

-If undefined, WSEXT defaults to `.dws:` on Windows and OS X, and `:.dws:.DWS` on all other platforms.
+If undefined, WSEXT defaults to `.dws:` on Windows and macOS, and `:.dws:.DWS` on all other platforms.

 In the Windows case, this means that `)LOAD myws` will search first for a file named `myws.dws` , and then for a file named `myws` (with no extension).
 As file names are not case-sensitive under Windows, this will find `myws.DWS` or `MyWs.Dws` and so forth.
 If none are found with this extension, it will load `myws` , `MyWs` , `MYWS` etc.